FBI Investigating The Clinton Foundation Over Corruption Allegations

 In late December, Jeff Sessions ordered a Justice Department review of FBI evidence relating to the so-called “Uranium One” deal, which far-right critics link to Hillary Clinton.
-It’s a deal that Fox News’ Shepard Smith recently slammed as a far-right conspiracy because as Secretary of State, Hillary had nothing to do with approving the 2010 transaction.
+It’s a deal that Fox News’ Shepard Smith recently slammed as a right-wing conspiracy because as Secretary of State, Hillary had nothing to do with approving the 2010 transaction.
 However, Trump has continued to grouse over the Russian collusion probe into his campaign while insisting that Uranium One is the “real Russia story.”
 And following repeated tweet-complaints from Trump about the Clinton Foundation, the FBI has now announced a corruption investigation into that as well.

 The Hill broke the story of how the Justice Department’s newest inquiry will dig into allegations of illegal behavior, including “pay-to-play” favors while Clinton was secretary of state, by the Clinton Foundation.
 The probe has been confirmed by law enforcement officials, and it’s already going down: